Cut off: Auckland Harbour Bridge damage could cause weeks of delays for North Shore residents

 The Waka Kotahi NZ Transport Agency has even called on commuters to consider working from home if possible after motorists endured a day of chaos because of lane closures on the bridge.

-The drama started when a southbound truck carrying a shipping container was blown sideways this morning by wind gusting up to 127km/h.
+The drama started when a southbound truck carrying a shipping container was blown sideways on Friday morning by wind gusting up to 127km/h.

 "The truck striking the bridge has damaged the superstructure, with a steel upright sheared off," NZTA's senior journey manager Neil Walker said.